ARE YOU IN?

 The Sunapee-Ragged-Kearsarge Greenway is a 75-mile network of trails that connects all three mountains.
 The greenway was conceived in the mid- 1980s by a coalition that included the Ausbon Sargent Land Preservation Trust, the New Hampshire Society for the Protection of Forests (“Forest Society”), the Lake Sunapee Protective Association, and several local conservationists.
 The trails cross both public and private lands, usually through undeveloped or minimally developed land, occasionally using woods roads and rarely public roads.

-Another route of the greenway crosses Wilmot from the west side of Ragged Mountain, follows New Canada Road, the Northern Rail Trail, and Eagle Pond Road before heading into the woods as the Beaver Pond Trail, crossing North Wilmot Road and going over Bog Mountain to NH Route 4A, where it climbes the north shoulder of Philbrick Hill from Schoolhouse Lane through the R.H.
+A second greenway route crosses Wilmot from the west side of Ragged Mountain, follows New Canada Road, the Northern Rail Trail, and Eagle Pond Road before heading into the woods as the Beaver Pond Trail, crossing North Wilmot Road and going over Bog Mountain to NH Route 4A, where it climbes the north shoulder of Philbrick Hill from Schoolhouse Lane through the R.H.
 Webb Forest Preserve to the Langenau Forest.

 At the ridge overlooking Pleasant Lake the SRK Greenway connects to a dense network of trails maintained by the New London Conservation Commission and the Forest Society.